 Blueberry Olive Oil Cake, a moist, tender cake flavored with lemon zest and fresh blueberries for a summer dessert that's perfect with your coffee or tea and even better for breakfast the next day!
-Have you tried baking with olive oil?

 I've been experimenting with baking with olive oil instead of butter or vegetable oil and I must say I love the results!

-I prepared a basic olive oil cake (inspired by a reader-thank you!) and turned it into an easy, light and summery dessert!
+I prepared a basic olive oil cake (inspired by a reader-thank you!) and turned it into an easy, light dessert!
 And since blueberry season is upon us I decided that, along with freshly grated lemon zest, they would be the perfect addition to this cake.

 Many of you may be wondering, can you really taste the olive oil in this cake?
 Not only did I use olive oil but in fact I used extra virgin olive oil, the type that is deep grassy green colored!